coreyasmith/Sitecore.ProcessorDi/README.md

 1. Install a new instance of [Sitecore 8.2 Update-4](https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/82/Sitecore_Experience_Platform_82_Update4.aspx).
 2. Update the `publishUrl` in the [publish profile](ProcessorDi/Properties/PublishProfiles/Local.pubxml) to point to your Sitecore installation.
 3. Publish the solution.
+4. Navigate to `/api/sitecore/test/test` to see information about resolved services.